-Sean Hill is co-Director of Blue Brain, where he leads the Neuroinformatics division, based at the Campus Biotech in Geneva, Switzerland.
+Sean Hill is co-Director of Blue Brain, where he founded the Neuroinformatics division, based at the Campus Biotech in Geneva, Switzerland.
 He also directs the Laboratory for the Neural Basis of Brain States at the École Polytechnique Fédérale de Lausanne (EPFL).

 Dr. Hill has extensive experience in building and simulating large-scale models of brain circuitry and has also supervised and led research efforts exploring the principles underlying the structure and dynamics of neocortical and thalamocortical microcircuitry.
 He currently serves in management and advisory roles on several large-scale clinical informatics initiatives around the world.